Nano and cosmetics

 Almost all cosmetic products contain nanos: toothpastes, sunscreens, anti-aging creams, foundations, nail polishes, mascaras, eyeliners, lipsticks, hair dyes, blushes, powders, soaps, shower gels, deodorants…

-These nanos are mainly dyes, texture agents, antibacterial or UV filters.
+These nanos are mainly colorants, texture agents, antibacterial or UV filters.

-Due to a lack of reliable data, their health risks are still poorly identified and assessed.
+Due to a lack of reliable data, their associated health risks are still poorly identified and assessed.

-As for the risks to the environment, they are still insufficiently taken into account by the risk assessment and authorization authorities.
+As for the risks to the environment, they are still insufficiently taken into account by the risk assessment and regulating authorities.

 Where are nanos hidden in cosmetics, what are they used for, how can they be detected and can they be replaced?
 How are they managed in France and in Europe?
 What are their risks to human health and ecosystems?
-This file explores these different questions and will evolve as we continue to monitor and receive your contributions!
+These information sheets explore these different questions and will be enriched as we continue to monitor and receive your contributions.

-A comment, a question?
-This file realized by AVICENN is meant to be completed and updated.
+Any questions or comments?
+This information sheet compiled by AVICENN is intended to be completed and updated.
 Please feel free to contribute.